-“We tend to put people in a box called their job, and we tie them to their specific job descriptions which limits people’s full potential at work,” Edie indicated during her Ascend session.
+“We put people in a box called their job, and we tie them to their specific job descriptions which limits people’s full potential at work,” Edie indicated during her Ascend session.

-At the end of the day, this leads to boredom, low engagement, and — often — employee churn.
+At the end of the day, this leads to boredom, low engagement and employee churn.

 Edie’s advice to address internal talent development (and avoid a mass exodus of workers): “Unleash the capacity within your own organization” through employee development, skill-building, and career management.

 The six primary principles of internal talent development